Standardized Validation Rule API¶

 The name of the table

-The method should return a boolean, True
+The method should return a boolean, True if the value passed

-validation, and False
+validation, and False otherwise.

-For example, with the greater_than_max_length
+For example, with the greater_than_max_length rule and the sites

-table printed above, the validate_data
+table printed above, the validate_data method would be called twice

-table with the parameters below.
+for each row of the sites table with the parameters below.
 Each item

-in the list corresponds to each call of the validate_data
+in the list corresponds to each call of the validate_data method.

 [ │ { │ │ 'value': '1234567', │ │ 'schema': 6, │ │ 'data_context': { │ │ │ 'row': {'siteID': '1234567', 'geoLat': '91', 'geoLong': '89'}, │ │ │ 'row_num': 0, │ │ │ 'column': 'siteID', │ │ │ 'table': 'sites' │ │ } │ }, │ { │ │ 'value': '1', │ │ 'schema': 6, │ │ 'data_context': { │ │ │ 'row': {'siteID': '1', 'geoLat': '89', 'geoLong': '91'}, │ │ │ 'row_num': 1, │ │ │ 'column': 'siteID', │ │ │ 'table': 'sites' │ │ } │ } ]